LabKey/labkey-ui-components/packages/components/docs/jest.md

         1. https://devhints.io/enzyme
 1. Use jest [snapshot tests](https://jestjs.io/docs/en/snapshot-testing) for making sure the UI for your component doesn't change unexpectedly during development of related features.
-We recommend that snapshot tests be constrained to **small display only React components**.
+We recommend that snapshot tests be constrained to **small display-only React components**.
-    1. **NOTICE:** our preference is for using `mount()` with `find()` and other state checks for your components.
-We have see that those test cases are much easier to maintain and reason about when a test fails / regresses.
+    1. **NOTICE:** our preference is for using `mount()` or `shallow()` with `find()` and other state checks for your components.
+We have seen that those test cases are much easier to maintain and reason about when a test fails / regresses.
 If you have any logic in your component, try using enzyme testing and reserve snapshot testing for those truly display components only.
-    1. Using snapshot tests for large nested components can results in very large snapshot files which are hard to review when it comes time to change something or update that snapshot
+    1. Using snapshot tests for large nested components can results in very large snapshot files which are hard to review when it comes time to change something or update that snapshot.
+    1. If you find that you need to traverse a deeply nested component to test it, consider if the test might be better suited for a smaller child component or if the current component should be refactored to reduce complexity.
     1. Don't forget to commit the related `.snap` files for your test cases.
 Without these, TeamCity will have trouble verifying that your tests are valid.
     1. Treat the `.snap` files as code when it comes to changes made to existing snapshots and newly created test cases.